Anatta336/webgl-lunch/readme.md

 The hashed password for accessing "presenter mode" is stored in `/etc/environment` as `SOCKET_PRESENTER_PASSWORD_HASHED`.
 See `sockets/server.js` for reference to how that's generated through `crypto.pbkdf2Sync`.
 The plaintext password isn't stored anywhere.
 If you forget it, you'll need to generate a new hash and update the environment variable on the server.

 ## Plan
+### Universal
+- Hide/show nav
+- Example slide layout

 ### Title page
 - Moderately impressive.
 - Interactive, click to move?
 - Remote attendees have their own little guy.

 ### Shop interface
-- 3D in a practical context.
+- Example of a practical context.

 ### What's hard/slow
 - Realistic people.